MBLEx Test Guide

 Two current forms of identification are required at check-in.
 Primary identification must include a photograph and signature.
 The name that appears on the identification must match the application and NTS.

-Tests.com has worked with Donovan Monroe, an educator in massage therapy, to design an MBLEx practice test to help you prepare for your certification exam.
+Tests.com has worked with instructors in massage therapy to create an MBLEx practice test to help you prepare for your certification exam.
 Tests.com's TestSim online interactive platform allows you to tailor tests to the subjects you want to study and to form tests to fit your study schedule.
 Form tests of 30, 40, 100, 150 or even hundreds of questions.
 Get instant scoring and review.
 The answers are fully explained for ideal study.
 You can even simulate the actual exam by setting the number of questions and timer to the time period allowed for the actual test.
 Get experience reading multiple-choice quesitons and taking timed tests.
 Tests.com will help you pass your certification exam and set you on your way to a successful career as a massage therapist.